dhable/caffeinatedideas.com/_posts/2012-01-06-task-queues-over-threads.markdown

 As long as devices, operating systems and frameworks keep the cost of creating threads cheap, developers will be doomed to troubleshoot the same set of concurrency issues over and over again.
-It's time to start looking for alternatives.
+It\'s time to start looking for alternatives.

 [python-3-thread-api]: http://docs.python.org/py3k/library/threading.html#thread-objects